jesscmoore/cow_quote/README.md

 <!-- markdownlint-disable-file MD001 MD029 MD036 MD041 -->

-Runs cow_quote to render fortune or my quote as cowsay or cowthink stdout graphic.
+Runs cow_quote to render random quote from fortune or my quote source as a cowsay or cowthink stdout graphic.

 *Author: Jess Moore*